MeVisLab/communitymodules/Community/General/Sources/ML/MLMatlabScriptWrapper/README.txt

    - That you started the Release mode of MeVisLab if you compiled in release mode, or in Debug mode if you compiled in debug mode.
-   - That the path to the Matlab DLL-files is known to the system.
-Under Windows, you may have to modify the PATH environment variable manually (this has been reported with the Matlab 2009 versions).
+   - That the path to the Matlab DLL-files is not known to the system.
+Under Windows, you may have to add the path to the Matlab DLL-files to the PATH environment variable manually.
 The Matlab DLL files are found in a subdirectory in the $MATLABROOT$/bin/ directory, e.g., in C:\Program Files\MATLAB\R2007b\bin\win32
      Make sure that this directory is in the PATH environment variable and restart MeVisLab after the PATH variable